Week 1 Weigh-In, SMASH Bowls, and Rucking Forward

 The plan is to add:

-1kg per week Provided I can handle it seamlessly without issues.
+1kg per week Provided that I can handle it seamlessly without issues.

 The Real Lesson So Far